Jointly organised by FSR Climate (European University Institute) and the European Association of Environmental and Resource Economists (EAERE)

 Unilateral action, expectations and credible commitment, Ottmar Edenhofer

 Carbon pricing is widely regarded as a key instrument to achieve the emission reduction targets set by the Paris Agreement.
 Since the introduction of the European Emission Trading System (EU ETS) in 2005, carbon pricing has grown extensively around the world.
 The EU ETS is the result of a complex legislative process involving the governments of 31 participating countries, thus providing one of the most interesting examples of democratic participation of EU countries in the design of a EU crucial policy and in the creation of a single market in the EU.

-The following questions will be addressed by the side event:
+The following questions will be addressed by the event:

 FSR Climate, together with the Policy Outreach Committee of EAERE and in collaboration with the School of Transnational Governance of the European University Institute, organises this session to promote a more integrated dialogue between academia and the policy world, providing advice and support to EU policy makers and institutions in designing policy interventions.
 The event intends to continue the policy dialogue carried out by FSR Climate under the LIFE SIDE project (co-funded by the LIFE Programme of the European Union) concluded at the end of 2018, which supported European policy makers with the design and implementation of the new EU ETS legislation.

-Hermann Vollebergh, Department of Economics, Tilburg Sustainability Centre, and Senior Research Fellow at the PBL Netherlands Environmental Assessment Agency
+Hermann Vollebergh, Professor of Economics and Environmental Policy, Tilburg University, and Senior Research Fellow, PBL Netherlands Environmental Assessment Agency

 Aldo Ravazzi , Chair OECD-WPEP (Working Party on Environmental Performance Country Reviews), President Green Budget Europe, and Chief Economist, DG Sustainable Development, EU&Global Affairs – TA Sogesid, Italian Ministry of Environment